 Come with your family and friends to live a unique experience with us, and let’s explore together the natural attributes present in the meeting of land and sea.

-Driving two hours north from Santiago (116 miles) we will arrive to our first destination; Puquén, Los Molles Bio-park is a pristine protected area that maintains the natural wonders of Chile central coast which represents a unique scenic beauty thanks to its geography and great biodiversity.
-Here, visitors can admire species represented by steppe shrub and abundant flowers that paint the landscape with a wide palette of colours.
+After a 2-hour drive north from Santiago (approximately 116mi), we will arrive in Puquén, Bioparque Los Molles, where we will embark on a leisurely 2-hour hike.
+This pristine protected area preserves the natural wonders of Chile’s central coast, offering a unique scenic beauty shaped by its geography and rich biodiversity.
+Visitors can admire a variety of species, including steppe shrubs and abundant flowers that paint the landscape with a vibrant palette of colors during the spring season.

 PAX | USD |